On the statistical theory of self-gravitating collisionless dark matter flow: Scale and redshift variation of velocity and density distributions: Probability distributions of velocity field

-The limiting distribution of $\Delta u_{L}$ when $r\to 0$ is different from the distribution of $u_{L}$ (Figs. \ref{fig:15} and \ref{fig:25}).
+The longitudinal velocity $u_L$ has a finite limiting correlation $\rho _{L} ={1/2}$ with $r\rightarrow 0$ such that the limiting distribution of the velocity difference (or pairwise velocity) $\Delta u_{L}$ must be different from the distribution of $u_{L}$ (Figs. \ref{fig:15} and \ref{fig:25}).
+The longitudinal correlation depends on the size of the halo (Eq. \eqref{eq:73}), where correlation approaches one in small haloes and zero in large haloes.
+This effect was not considered in previous work to determine the analytical distribution of $\Delta u_{L}$ \citep{Sheth:1996-The-distribution-of-pairwise-p}.
+Again, the distribution of $\Delta u_{L}$ on small scales cannot be Gaussian because of strong gravity (also see Fig. \ref{fig:15}).
 The explicit form of that distribution is still unknown and should be explored in the future.
-However, the moments of $\Delta u_{L}$ when $r\to 0$ can be rigourously estimated.
-This is required to compute the generalized kurtosis in Eq. \eqref{ZEqnNum634712} for modeling pairwise velocity on small scale.
+However, in this section, the moments for the distribution of $\Delta u_{L}$ can be rigorously estimated.
+This is also required to compute the generalized kurtosis in Eq. \eqref{ZEqnNum634712} for structure functions of pairwise velocity on small scales.

-Let's start from the \textit{H} distribution for the fraction of particles with a velocity dispersion $\sigma _{v}^{2} $ (i.e. the virial dispersion of a halo that particle belongs to) \citep[see][Eq.
-(6)]{Xu:2021-The-maximum-entropy-distributi,Xu:2021-Mass-functions-of-dark-matter-}.
-For system with total \textit{N} collisionless particles, total number of particles in a halo group with all halos of the same size $n_{p} $ should be
+Let us start from an N-body system with a total of \textit{N} collisionless particles.
+Figure \ref{fig:1} presents a schematic diagram of the halo picture by sorting all haloes in a system according to their sizes $n_p$ from the smallest to the largest \citep{Xu:2023-Maximum-entropy-distributions-of-dark-matter}.
+The halo size $n_p=m_h/m_p$, where $m_h$ and $m_p$ are the mass of the halo and single particle, respectively.
+Each column in Fig. \ref{fig:1} is a group of all haloes of the same size $n_p$.
+The total number of particles in a halo group reads